 I don’t wear any jewelry.

-In the last 3 years I’ve not used a wall safe at a hotel.
+In the last 3 years, I’ve not used a wall safe at a hotel.
 The one time I did I walked in to find 2 thieves in my room.
-There’s a lengthy story about this that I’ll not tell here but, will be in the bio someday as it’s definitely worth telling the whole story.
-On that occasion I lost way over 100,000 baht and luckily that’s all I lost.
+There’s a long story about this that I’ll not tell here but, will be in the bio someday as it’s definitely worth telling the whole story.
+On that occasion, I lost way over 100,000 baht and luckily that’s all I lost.
 No, the money wasn’t in the hotel safe, but some camera equipment was and they took some of that too.

 I can’t think of anything else right now – anyone have any other ideas?